I am an ST5 registrar currently working at The Health Foundation and

-I am currently starting a DPhil in the Nuffield Department of Primary Care
+I am currently finishing a DPhil in the Nuffield Department of Primary Care

-Health Sciences at the University of Oxford, funded through a Health Education
+Health Sciences at the University of Oxford, funded through British Heart

 I undertook my Medical Degree and Foundation Training in Liverpool, taking time out to complete an MSc

 in Public Health at the London School of Hygiene and Tropical Medicine in